Respect for Human Rights

 - We respect the right to privacy and strive to enforce this right through the management of personal information.

 We express the following in the Tokio Marine Group Code of Conduct, which summarizes important matters given the highest priority in our day-to-day business.
 Under the code, directors, officers and employees conduct fair and equitable business activities in conformity with laws and social norms and the Group undertakes equitable business activities.
-We established the Tokio Marine Global HR Policy as a universal philosophy and concept for human resources management to be shared in respective countries and regions worldwide.

 - Tokio Marine Group Code of Conduct <Scope of application: Tokio Marine Group directors, officers and employees of Tokio Marine Group companies (includes dispatched employees) > (excerpt)

 In the event of a violation of this Code of Conduct, laws, regulations and internal rules, the companies of Tokio Marine Group shall take necessary measures in accordance with internal rules, which include investigating the facts, formulating countermeasures, submitting reports to supervisory authorities, taking disciplinary measures against the involved parties and formulating measures to prevent recurrences.

 We shall respect the human rights of our customers, directors, officers, employees and all other people.

 Human rights are values widely recognized around the world, and any discrimination on the grounds of gender, age, profession, nationality, race, thought, creed, religion, social status or birth as well as any act constituting an infringement of human rights should never be tolerated.

 Sexual or any other kind of harassment or intimidation should never be tolerated.

 Based on the recognition that protection of the global environment is an important responsibility, we will comply with relevant laws and various regulations, act in harmony with the global environment and improvement of the environment.

 Human Rights Policy